skyizwhite/hsx/README.md

 # piccolo

-piccolo is a beautiful, easily composable HTML5 generation library in Common Lisp.
+piccolo, a fork of [flute](https://github.com/ailisp/flute), is a beautiful, easilly composable DSL for writing HTML with Common Lisp.

 It's

 - Simple: the most simplistic syntax, for builtin and customized elements;
 - Easy to debug: pretty print generated html snippet in REPL;